Impact of Anisotropic Birefringence on Measuring Cosmic Microwave Background Lensing: Simulation and Results

 with the homogeneous detector noise power spectrum for polarization given by

 where $\Delta_{\m{P}}$ is the polarization noise level of the experiment and $\theta_{\m{FWHM}}$ is the full-width at half maximum (FWHM) of the beam in radians.
-Note that although experimental noises are modeled in the power spectrum level in $\h{C}_l^{XX}$, Gaussian noises in the map do not affect the estimation of lensing bias but introduce additional scatter in the result, so we choose to not include it in our simulated maps. \item Following \cite{Namikawa_2013, Madhavacheril:2020ido}, we calculate RDN0 for each map in $\{\t{X}\}$ and $\{\t{X}'\}$ by making two additional set of lensed CMB simulations, $\{\t{X}^{S_1}\}$ and $\{\t{X}^{S_2}_i\}$, each containing 20 simulations.
+Note that although experimental noise is modeled at the power spectrum level in $\h{C}_l^{XX}$, Gaussian noise in the map does not affect the estimation of lensing bias but introduces additional scatter in the result, so we choose not to include it in our simulated maps. \item Following \cite{Namikawa_2013, Madhavacheril:2020ido}, we calculate RDN0 for each map in $\{\t{X}\}$ and $\{\t{X}'\}$ by making two additional set of lensed CMB simulations, $\{\t{X}^{S_1}\}$ and $\{\t{X}^{S_2}_i\}$, based on the fiducial model without cosmic birefringence as in step 1, each containing 20 simulations.
+These two sets of independent realizations, $\{\t{X}^{S_1}\}$ and $\{\t{X}^{S_2}_i\}$, are needed in calculating RDN0 as a way to minimize errors from statistical uncertainties in covariance matrix estimation or mismodeling (see Appendix~\ref{sec:appendix A} for a more detailed discussion).
 For a given map, $\t{X}(\bm{\hat{n}})$, we calculate its RDN0 as

 and similarly we calculate RDN0 for a given rotated-lensed map $\t{X}'$ as